aws/aws-nitro-enclaves-cli/docs/image_signing.md

 headers in the [eif-defs](https://github.com/aws/aws-nitro-enclaves-image-format/) crate.

-2. For each PCR Signature use the public key from the signing certificate to decrypt the payload from the `COSESign1` object (this can be done using the following crate:
+2. For each PCR Signature use the public key from the signing certificate to verify the payload from the `COSESign1` object (this can be done using the following crate:
 [aws-nitro-enclaves-cose](https://github.com/awslabs/aws-nitro-enclaves-cose))
 and check that the PCR's value is the same as the one computed by